FCPercival/Dungeon-and-Dragons-Extended-Character-sheet/README.md

 Features:
     - Autoupdater
-    - Customizable character sheet
+    - Customisable character sheet
-    - More notes space
+    - More space for notes
     - White and dark mode
-    - Support for multiple languages
+    - Multiple language support
       - English
       - Italian
       - It is possible to add more languages (by creating a new "strings-XX.tex" file)

 # How to compile the LaTeX file
-**Already compiled PDFs can be found on the releases page.**
+**Pre-compiled PDFs can be found on the releases page.**
 To compile the LaTeX file, use LuaLaTeX.
 The _eforms_ package is required and is not included in TeXLive due to licensing issues.

 ## How to install eforms if you are using TexLive
-Download the code from https://ctan.org/pkg/eforms, compile it and then move the directory into:
+Download the code from https://ctan.org/pkg/eforms, compile it and then move the directory to:

 ```C:\texlive\texmf-local\tex\latex```